Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 Prices mentioned above can differ according the season, quality of food, local conditions and shop discounts.

 |Coke (5 dcl)||39 CZK|

 Prices in Pilsen restaurants can vary according a season, quality and location of the restaurant, kind of meals etc. There is a poster next to the door of each restaurant, so you can always check prices before you entry.

 The public transport in Pilsen is very reliable, frequent and it takes you almost everywere.

 |Plzeň Monthly Pass||480 CZK|

 |Train (Plzeň-Prague)||100 CZK|

-Pilsen public transport is very reliable, frequent and can take you almost anywhere.
 You can use tram, bus or trolleybus in Plzeň.
-Learn more how to buy a ticket for public transport in Pilsen.
+Read how and where to buy the ticket and more useful information about the public transport in Plzeň here.